ImtiazVision/Adobe-Experience-Manager-AEM-/MARKDOWN.md

 When AEM is deployed using the standalone quickstart jar file, the Servlet Engine runs as a bundle within the OSGi framework.

+An instance is a clone of AEM that is running on a server in AEM terminology.
+AEM setups normally involve at least two instances, which are often run on separate machines:

+- **Author**: An AEM instance used to create, upload, and edit content, as well as to manage the website.

+- **Publish**: An AEM instance that serves the public with the published content.

 ## Module 2 :